If you suspect that there is a problem with the protocol analyzer, please report it.

-Also, before submitting the issue, we suggest that you also test the analyzer in simulation mode.
-This will cause the software to produce sample data for that analyzer.
+Before submitting the issue, we suggest that you also test the analyzer in simulation mode.
+That will cause the software to produce sample data for that analyzer.
 You can compare the sample data to your own, which might help explain the issue.
 To generate simulation data, simply remove any attached logic analyzer(s).
 Then make sure you have an analyzer added on the capture tab with the settings you were using.
 Then press Start Simulation.
-This will produce simulated protocol data.
+That will produce simulated protocol data.

-Finally, submit all of this to support.
+Finally, submit all this to support.
 Our online form supports attachments.
-If the capture is too large to attach, even compressed, please write in and we can arrange a dropbox upload link.
+If the capture is too large to attach, even compressed, please write support, and we can arrange a dropbox upload link.

-- Incorrect baud rate setting For asynchronous protocols, such as async serial, CAN, HDLC, LIN, Manchester, and ModBus, the bit rate needs to be set accurately in order for the analyzer to produce valid results.
+- Incorrect baud rate setting For asynchronous protocols such as async serial, CAN, HDLC, LIN, Manchester, and ModBus, the bit rate needs to be set accurately in order for the analyzer to produce valid results.
 Only async serial includes an autobaud feature, and even that is not necessarily accurate.
-More information on manually measuring baud rates can be found here: Using the Async Serial Analyzer (not just for serial, but other protocols too)
+More information on manually measuring baud rates can be found here: Using the Async Serial Analyzer (not just for serial but for other protocols, too).

-- Other incorrect analyzer settings Some analyzers have a large number of settings, which need to be set properly in order for valid results to be produced.
-Common issues include wrong clock phase/polarity settings in the SPI analyzer, not using inverted mode properly in the async serial analyzer, and not setting the signed / unsigned parameter correctly in I2S.
+- Other incorrect analyzer settings Some analyzers have a large number of settings that need to be set properly in order for valid results to be produced.
+Common issues include wrong clock phase/polarity settings in the SPI analyzer, not using inverted mode properly in the async serial analyzer, and not setting the signed/unsigned parameter correctly in I2S.

-- glitches near clock edges Looking at a clocked (synchronous) protocol?
-If you see missing decoded words, or the byte alignment gets offset (words are not starting/stopping on the correct bit) there could be single sample wide glitches appearing near clock edges.
+- Glitches near clock edges Looking at a clocked (synchronous) protocol?
+If you see missing decoded words or the byte alignment gets offset (words are not starting/stopping on the correct bit), there could be single sample wide glitches appearing near the clock edges.
 Check all the edges to see if they have clock arrow markers on them.
 If one clock edge is missing the arrow marker, zoom in on that edge as far as it will go.
 You might find two clock edges right next to each other, causing an offset in the results.
-This can be resolved using the new software glitch filter.
-Why am I seeing single sample wide spikes or noise in the digital capture that should not be there?
+That can be resolved using the new software glitch filter: Why am I seeing single sample wide spikes or noise in the digital capture that should not be there?.

-- End of packet is cut off In some cases, the entire packet needs to be present for the decoding to work.
-In most of these cases, the analyzer may have settings for lower levels of decoding - such as byte level instead of packet level.
+- End of packet is cut off.
+In some cases, the entire packet needs to be present in order for the decoding to work.
+In most of these cases, the analyzer may have settings for lower levels of decoding, such as byte level instead of packet level.
 The Atmel SWI analyzer and USB analyzer both have features like this.

 trello ID: 55f72756b31ef96c29504882